microsoft/azure-pipelines-yaml/design/container-steps-implementation.md

 - Container steps should be an abstraction of what the actual technology is used
   - We're going to start with Docker containers
   - But, leave the design generic to allow implementing other technologies in the future (Kubernetes, Kata containers, etc.)
 - One command, and one container per step
-- Don't re-use containers between step
+- Don't re-use containers between steps
   - Container creation is fast, so use that fact in our favor
   - Simpler mental model; user avoids needing to worry about cleaning up resources between steps
 - Sane defaults, but let the user override those defaults to enable more advanced scenarios